voschezang/coding-handbook/goals-planning-strategy.md

 Use a rolling window.
 I.e. update the following list regularly/frequently.
 Reflect on results periodically and update them ad-hoc, on gaining new information.

-1. Now: a handful of tasks that are currently worked on
+1. Now: a handful of tasks that are currently worked on, and will be finished ASAP.
 2. Next: 3 tasks that will be picked up next
-3. Later: 1 task after that, and 1 task after that
+3. Later: 1 task after that, and 1 task after that.
+However, if we learn more, then we might select one of these tasks instead.

 Then find a way to align with the whole organization or team...